Nieuwe Instituut

 The City as Archive: Yasmin Tri Aryani

-After the inspiring reading, we had the pleasure to welcome Yasmin Tri Aryani, researcher, illustrator and Working Group member.
-Based in Indonesia, Yasmin brings a unique and situated perspective on Albert Aalbers's archive and legacy in Bandung -- looking into the buildings' present uses, questioning the post-colonial traces left in contemporary Indonesian life and how they shape collective identities.
-This presentation was also an introduction moment, as Yasmin aims to develop this project further within Collecting Otherwise.
+After the inspiring reading, we had the pleasure of welcoming Yasmin Tri Aryani, researcher, illustrator and member of the Working Group.
+Based in Indonesia, Yasmin brings a unique and situated perspective to Albert Aalbers’ archive and legacy in Bandung – looking at the buildings’ current uses and questioning the postcolonial traces left in contemporary Indonesian life, and how they shape collective identities.
+This presentation was also an introductory moment, as Yasmin aims to develop this project further within Collecting Otherwise.

 "De Driekleur" illustration, Yasmin Tri Aryani

-Yasmin's main research questions around this modernist colonial building decentralise and reclaim heritage, as it shifts the focus from building itself and zooms into the conditions it has been kept and the lives that exist around it, the contemporary appropriations of heritage:
+Yasmin's main research questions around this modernist colonial building decentralise and reclaim heritage by shifting the focus away from the building itself and zooming in on the conditions in which it has been maintained and the lives that exist around it, the contemporary appropriation of heritage:

-/"Why do they think De Driekleur is important to be conserved?
-Which part of this Art Deco building adapts to the tropical climate?
-How do the older generations that experienced the colonial time feel about the conservation attempt?
-And how do people interact with these colonial legacies today?/"
+“Why do they think De Driekleur should be preserved?
+What part of this Art Deco building is adapted to the tropical climate?
+How do the older generations who lived through the colonial period feel about the attempt to preserve it?
+And how do people today interact with these colonial legacies?”

-As we are presented with animations, sounds and videos from the northern streets of Bandung, we are brought to its moving, active, living urban life, showing taxis and food delivery couriers that stay around the building, sitting on the benched.
-The street where De Driekleur is located is a big main road, home to side-walk food street vendors -- this activity is not actually /"allowed/" as it was deemed not appropriate for this part of town.
-We realised that segregation in Bandung is alive, driven by past (Dutch) colonial architecture and planning.
-The north side, where we stand now, is marked by Parisian-style lamp posts, modern buildings, luxury shops, populated by a European and Chinese population.
-The indigenous population is located on the south of Bandung, never accessing these commodities.
-For whose gaze are we decorating the streets like this?
-And how can a street vendor, or otherwise 'informal' presences, signify an act of decolonial resistance?
+As we are presented with animations, sounds and videos from the northern streets of Bandung, we are drawn into its moving, active, vibrant urban life, featuring taxis and food delivery couriers lingering around the building, sitting on the benches.
+The street where De Driekleur is located is a main thoroughfare, and is home to street food vendors – an activity that is not actually ‘allowed’ as it is deemed inappropriate for this part of town.
+We realised that segregation is alive and well in Bandung, driven by past (Dutch) colonial architecture and planning.
+The north side, where we were now standing, is characterised by Parisian-style lampposts, modern buildings and luxury shops, and is inhabited by a European and Chinese population.
+The Indigenous population lives to the south of Bandung and has no access to these goods.
+For whose eyes do we decorate the streets?
+And how can a street vendor, or any other ‘informal’ presence, be an act of decolonial resistance?

-In design choices -- as we compare modernist Aalbers with Maclaine Pont, who appropriated indigenous architecture in his design -- an in conservation policies, the way the local politicians of Bandung have been gatekeepers of a shared, public heritage raise even more questions about the tensions in reclaiming and keeping, and how different generations have approached colonial traumas and postcolonial futures differently.
-With certain colonial paradigms still at play, who gets to feel welcome, and which bureaucratic structures are still in place?
-Yasmin will continue her research around Bandung within the Collecting Otherwise working group, collecting oral histories, testimonies and visual impressions.
+In design choices – as we compare the modernist Aalbers with Maclaine Pont, who appropriated Indigenous architecture in his design – and in conservation policies, the way Bandung’s local politicians have been the gatekeepers of a shared, public heritage raises even more questions about the tensions of reclaiming and preserving, and how different generations have approached colonial traumas and postcolonial futures differently.
+With certain colonial paradigms still at play, who gets to feel welcome, and what bureaucratic structures are still in place?
+Yasmin, as a member of the Collecting Otherwise Working Group, will continue her research around Bandung, collecting oral histories, testimonies and visual impressions.

 H. Maclaine Pont, “Collection of designs and technical drawings for his treatises on balancing structures and the application of Indian Gothic in modern construction”.
 1946-1955.
 Collection Het Nieuwe Instituut.
 MACL_129.9-5.